 - Pre-installed Google Cloud SDK and other tools

 - Language support for Java, Go, Python, Node.js, PHP and Ruby

 - Web preview functionality

 - Built-in authorization for access to Cloud Platform Console projects and resources

 Virtual machine instance

-When you start Cloud Shell, it provisions an f1-micro Google Compute Engine virtual machine running a Debian-based Linux operating system.
+When you start Cloud Shell, it provisions a g1-small Google Compute Engine virtual machine running a Debian-based Linux operating system.
 Cloud Shell instances are provisioned on a per-user, per-session basis.
 The instance persists while your Cloud Shell session is active and terminates after an hour of inactivity.

 terminal window that opens in the Google Cloud Platform Console.
 You can open multiple